Penang: Community and Wellbeing Tour (4D3N)

 Arrive at Penang International Airport

-We will arrange a private transfer from the airport to George Town
+We will arrange for airport transfers to George Town

 Lunch: Bee Hooi Coffee Shop (LemmeEat Nasi Lemak)